 Final appointments of the week, debrief with your trainer, review the week’s numbers, and plan next week’s lead order and schedule.

-The schedule is yours.
 Most agents protect weekends fiercely — the whole point of building this business is to take your life back, not lose it.

 Insurance has a reputation problem.
 A lot of it is deserved — built by bad actors, MLM-style outfits, and outdated stereotypes.
 Here’s the truth about what this business actually is.